abhishekmishragithub/Jekyll-site/about.md

 comments: false
 ---

 Hello, I am Abhishek from Mumbai, India.
 My pronouns are He/Him/His.
-I am an aspiring Developer Advocate and have worked previously with YugabyteDB.
+I am an aspiring Developer Advocate and have worked previously with YugabyteDB and a [PSF](https://www.python.org/psf-landing/) fellow.

 I'm a backend software engineer and DevOps, an Open Source enthusiast highly driven by dev communities and proficient in Python & its application architecture.
 Apart from my professional work, I contribute to and run a few developer communities, some conferences across India, and evangelize for OSS, and D&I in the tech community.